-The fact that a manager of lower public quality may gain control of firms will be an important consideration for market regulators.
-If other mechanisms can be used to discipline managers, the cost of this problem will be small.
-Moyer et al. (1992) find that alternative monitoring mechanisms emerge in firms after the issuance of dual-class shares.19 This is an additional issue that will make the costs and benefits of dual-class shares difficult to evaluate.
+The fact that a manager of lower public quality could gain control of firms should be a serious concern for market regulators.
+If other mechanisms can be used to discipline managers, then the cost of this problem will be small.
+For example, Moyer et al. (1992) find that alternative monitoring mechanisms emerge in firms after they issue dual-class shares.19